Duration: December 2015 – August 2017

 Lead organization: MRG

-This project seeks to contribute to the respect for the right to education and housing of Roma in Turkey and tackle the discrimination these communities face within the education and housing systems through:
+This project contributed to the respect for the right to education and housing of Roma in Turkey and tackle the discrimination these communities face within the education and housing systems through:

 - Strengthening capacity of and collaboration amongst civil society organizations and activists working on Roma issues to document, monitor campaign and provide legal aid on the issue of discrimination in education and housing.